Taylor Ewert

-Taylor Ewert (born November 21, 2001) is an American long-distance runner and college track and field athlete for the University of Arkansas.
+Taylor Ewert (born November 21, 2001) is an American long-distance runner and college track and field athlete for the University of Arkansas and Michigan State University.
 In high school, she set numerous records and was the cross country OHSAA Division I individual state champion in 2019, representing Beavercreek High School.
 Ewert committed to the University of Arkansas later that year, and in 2020, she was named the Gatorade National Girls Track and Field Athlete of the Year.

 Background

 Taylor Ewert was born on November 21, 2001, and graduated from Beavercreek High School in 2020.
 Her parents Brian and Teri Ewert both ran cross country and track at Syracuse University.
 Her father, an engineer and retired Air Force Lieutenant Colonel, also competed in the steeplechase.
 Her mother is a physical therapist.
-Taylor has an older brother, Ben, who competes in cross country and track at University of Louisville and has notably finished third in the 2000m steeplechase at the 2017 New Balance Nationals.
+Taylor has an older brother, Ben, who competes in cross country and track at University of Louisville and finished third in the 2000m steeplechase at the 2017 New Balance Nationals.
 Her younger brother, Connor, followed her by a year at Beavercreek and competes as well in both cross country and track.
 All three were coached by Howard Russ.